Genivia/ugrep/README.md

   where `A`, `B` and `C` are arbitrary regex patterns, use option `-F` to search strings.

-  > **Pro tip:** specify `--files --bool` to apply the Boolean query to files as a whole: a file matches if all Boolean conditions are satisfied by matching patterns anywhere in the file.
-Otherwise, Boolean query conditions apply to lines by default, since grep is generally a line-based pattern matcher.
+  > **Pro Tip:** specify `--files --bool` to apply the Boolean query to files as a whole: a file matches if all Boolean conditions are satisfied by matching patterns anywhere in the file.
+Otherwise, Boolean query conditions apply to lines by default, since grep utilities are generally line-based pattern matchers.
+Option `--stats` displays the query in human-readable form after the search completes.

 - Fzf-like search with regex (or fixed strings with `-F`), fuzzy matching with up to 4 extra characters with `-Z+4` and words only with `-w`

       ugrep -Q1 --bool -l -w -Z+4 --sort=best
       ugrep -Q1 --files --bool -l -w -Z+4 --sort=best

-  > **Pro tip:** `-l` lists the matching files in the UI, press `TAB` then `ALT-y` to view a file, `SHIFT-TAB` and `Alt-l` to go back to view the list of matching files ordered by best match
+  > **Pro Tip:** `-l` lists the matching files in the UI, press `TAB` then `ALT-y` to view a file, `SHIFT-TAB` and `Alt-l` to go back to view the list of matching files ordered by best match

 - Search the contents of [archives](#archives) (cpio, jar, tar, pax, zip) and [compressed files](#archives) (zip, gz, Z, bz, bz2, lzma, xz, lz4, zstd)

-      ugrep -z PATTERN ...
+      ugrep -z PATTERN ...                   ugrep -z --zmax=2 PATTERN ...

+  > **Pro Tip:** specify `-z --zmax=2` to search compressed files and archives recursively stored within archives, e.g. to search zip files stored in (compressed) tar files.
+The `--zmax` argument may range from 1 (default) to 99 for up to 99 decompression and de-archiving steps, but larger `--zmax` slows searching.

 - Search pdf, doc, docx, xls, xlxs, and more [using filters](#filter)